Table of Contents

 Types of Memberships

-- General (previously Full and Associate):* For any nurse licensed in the United States and its jurisdictions and who is interested in helping to solve the healthcare problems and support the healthcare needs of the Hispanic community
+This class shall include any nurse licensed in the United States and its jurisdictions and who is interested in helping to solve the healthcare problems and support the healthcare needs of the Hispanic community.

 * Voting Membership: General and Emeritus are the only categories with voting privileges.